Krishna-Alani/S4HANATraining-RAP/RAP Unit Test/README.md

-# RAP400 - Writing ABAP Unit Tests for Apps built with the ABAP RESTful Application Programming Model (RAP)
+#Writing ABAP Unit Tests for Apps built with the ABAP RESTful Application Programming Model (RAP)
 Build and test modern Apps with the ABAP RESTful Application Programming Model (RAP)

 ## Description